 Debbi Breeden, RN

 Brenda Nikolaisen, RN

-All of these very experienced nurses provide ongoing emotional and educational support and guidance for couples going through infertility treatment and IVF.
+All of our very experienced nurses can provide emotional and educational support and guidance for couples going through infertility treatment and IVF.

 In addition, the Beachwood Fertility Center includes a psychiatrist, Jennifer Rosenberg, MD, who specializes in women's mental health and a nurse, Lynne Norrie, RN, who has extensive experience in teaching relaxation techniques and guided imagery.
 At Cleveland Clinic's main campus, Dana Everson, PhD, is available to provide counseling and psychological support for patients as they experience the stress of infertility and IVF.